ccnlab/pubweb/content/people/oreilly/cv.md

 ## Book Chapters

 * O'Reilly, R.C., Russin, J., & Herd, S. A. (2019).
 Computational Models of Motivated Frontal Function.
-In D'Esposito, M. and Grafman, J. Eds *Handbook of Clinical Neurology: The Frontal Lobes, Vol. 163,* 317-332*.
+In D'Esposito, M. and Grafman, J. (Eds) *Handbook of Clinical Neurology: The Frontal Lobes, Vol. 163,* 317-332.
 Elsevier.

 * O'Reilly, R.C., Hazy, T. E., & Herd, S. A. (2016).
 The Leabra Cognitive Architecture: How to Play 20 Principles with Nature and Win!.
 In Chipman, S. *Handbook of Cognitive Science*.
 Oxford University Press.